danagilliann/cic-notes/oct21.md

 	- Egypt winning and France and Israel think of military attack
 	- Egypt kicks British out of Suez
 	- Israel-France and British-France
-		- France wants Nasa end
+		- France wants Nassar end
 		- British wants Suez Canal
 		- Israel wants Egypt to go away
 		- British not want seen with Israel
 		- British good relations with Jordan
-		- France convinces British to go against Nasa
+		- France convinces British to go against Nassar
 	- Meeting in Sevres, outside of Paris
 		- Israel organize act against Egypt
 		- IS to seize desert and attack Sanai